 Dr. Alisa Perkins earned her doctoral degree in anthropology at the University of Texas at Austin.
-She serves as assistant professor of comparative religion at Western Michigan University.
-Perkins’ current research project is an ethnographic study of Muslim American civic engagement in the Detroit-metro area.
-Her book Muslims in Metro-Detroit: Gender and Religious Boundaries in Urban America is forthcoming from NYU Press.
+She serves as Associate Professor of comparative religion at Western Michigan University.
+Perkins’ specializes in ethnographic research about Muslim American civic engagement in the Detroit-metro area.
+Her book Muslim American City: Gender and Religion in Metro Detroit was published by NYU Press in 2020.
+Perkins is currently focusing on a research project about African American Muslim and African Muslim community leadership in Detroit, both historically and today.

 PhD, Anthropology, University of Texas at Austin